-If a dangerous or defective product injures an unwary consumer, the manufacturer (and sometimes the designer, distributor, wholesaler, or retailer) is considered liable, as long as the consumer was using the product as it was meant to be used when he or she was injured.
+If a dangerous or defective product injures a consumer, the manufacturer, and sometimes the designer, distributor, wholesaler or retailer, is considered liable, as long as the consumer was using the product as it was meant to be used when he or she was injured.
 This area of law is referred to as product liability.
-Whether the product is a hairdryer or an automobile tire, manufacturers must make sure that products are designed and made safely, that quality control systems prevent defective products from entering the market, and that adequate directions and warning labels are available to protect consumers.
+Whether the product is a hairdryer, an automobile tire or anything else, manufacturers must make sure that products are designed and made safely, that quality control systems prevent defective products from entering the market and that adequate directions and warning labels are available to protect consumers.

 According to the U.S. Consumer Product Safety Commission, 33.1 million Americans are injured by consumer products each year.
 The state of Georgia gives its citizens the right to sue a manufacturer over injuries they receive from a defective product.

 There are three types of product liability lawsuits.
 The first is a product liability suit based on a design defect.
 A design defect occurs when there was a flaw with the design of the product.
 Even though the product was created as it was intended, it is inherently unsafe.